-A group of three to five small bones called the coccyx is at the base of your spine.
+The tailbone, or coccyx, is made up of three to five small bones.
+It is at the base of your spine.
 When you have a tailbone injury, you have bruised or fractured one of these bones.

 More about Your Injury

-Most tailbone injuries lead to bruising and pain but rarely lead to an actual fracture or broken bone.
+Most tailbone injuries lead to bruising and pain.
+Only in rare cases is there a fracture or broken bone.